 Shared ownership offers plenty of advantages.
 Once purchased, you’re free to live in the home as long as you want, providing welcome security.
 The rent on the outstanding percentage is usually excellent value and is priced below the market rate.
 As a rough guide, rent is usually around 2.75% of the value of the property each year.
 You also need less money for a deposit – usually just 5% of the price of the percentage share you’re buying, rather than the entire value of the property.

 Location is important as well.
-Many modern developments in the heart of expensive area have to build shared ownership housing as part of their ability to go ahead with the development.
+Many modern developments in the heart of an expensive area have to build shared ownership housing as part of their ability to go ahead with the development.
 That means you could own a shared ownership home in a fantastic location surrounded by properties worth millions.
 You may also be able to defer the cost of any stamp duty.
 With 24 per cent of over 55s put off moving home because of the cost of stamp duty, being able to defer it is welcome news – and can usually be deferred until you own the full 75% share of the property.

 Is specialist housing available?